 The mentors mature as they take on responsibility and learn how to care for others.
 For many mentors, it is fulfilling to provide a source of comfort and encouragement to youth who recently “graduated” from the orphanage and may be feeling lost or unsure about their future.

 For mentees, it can be healing to see that someone has overcome familiarly challenging situations.
 Their mentor is available for them to reach out to at all times and quickly becomes a friend and a safe person to process life with.

 “I came to Vladimir from a small town.
 I didn’t know anything about Vladimir, and I didn’t even know how to get to my tech-school from my dorm.
-The Ministry Center was the first place I went when I first arrived.
+The CarePoint was the first place I went when I first arrived.
 I already knew some of the staff, and they made me feel welcome.
 I met Valera there.
 He became my mentor and friend.
 We both like sports and we go to the gym together.
-We participate in different events at the Ministry Center and volunteer together at the orphanage.”
+We participate in different events at the CarePoint and volunteer together at the orphanage.”
 Dennis, mentee

 The Disciplers, Leadership Program, and Mentorship Program are just several of the numerous resources provided through HopeChest Russia programs.